 Normally if you're attracted to the person, imagine having an affair with them, or find that the connection is having a negative impact on your relationship, you’ll know that you’re dealing with an emotional affair rather than an innocuous friendship.

-Other Forms Of Betrayal
+Other Forms of Betrayal

 One of those ways can be divulging personal information about your partner—specifically information that they wouldn't want others to know.
-This is a difficult balance because, on the one hand, you have every right to talk to your friends, blow off steam and get advice.
+This is a difficult balance because, on the one hand, you have every right to talk to your friends, blow off steam, and get advice.
 But if it’s something so deep and personal to your partner that you know they would never want anyone else to know, then that’s something you should keep close to the chest.

-One of the trickiest positions you may be put in is managing your relationship with your partner’s friends and family—this is an area where you may end up clipping into betrayal without any malicious intent, but because you’ feel stuck.
+One of the trickiest positions you may be put in is managing your relationship with your partner’s friends and family—this is an area where you may end up clipping into betrayal without any malicious intent, but because you feel stuck.
 For example, if you know your partner has a difficult relationship with their mother, but their mother tries to win you over or shares information about them, or drags you into a conversation where they want you to divulge personal information, you may have to work hard to respect your partner's boundaries.

 Another important group to be aware of is people who you're attracted to or flirting with.
 Divulging private information about your partner or sharing secrets more generally can also cross a line, especially when it’s to someone that you’re attracted to or you know your partner dislikes.
 In fact, it's often the early stages of an emotional affair.

-Betraying Any Agreements You’ve Made To Each Other
+Betraying Any Agreements You’ve Made

 The truth is, while some betrayals are universal, every relationship is full of individual agreements you’ve made to each other.
 Some of them might be explicit, some of them might be tacit, but in a partnership, there are endless agreements and understanding.
 So if you agreed to take more time off of work but then refuse to, that is a betrayal of trust.
 So is taking advantage of your partner, being critical of them, and becoming complacent—because it’s a betrayal of the emotional foundations that a relationship is built on.
 So be aware of what your relationship has always looked like, what unstated dynamics you've created, and make sure that you're respecting those expectations.